jonathanmnovak/hello-world-sweetviz/README.md

 the target variables are consistent between training and testing.
 * No tags to represent data issues.
 This is a nice feature in the pandas profiling package that isn't available in sweetviz.
-However, the missing values percentages are highlighted (green, yellow, and red) to indicate whether this is a potential issue.
+However, the missing values percentages are highlighted (green, yellow, and red) to indicate whether there is an issue.

 ###Resources
 * [Powerful EDA (Exploratory Data Analysis) in just two lines of code using Sweetviz](https://towardsdatascience.com/powerful-eda-exploratory-data-analysis-in-just-two-lines-of-code-using-sweetviz-6c943d32f34)